 The wearing of face coverings

-As you will hopefully appreciate from Friday 24th July 2020, in line with Government guidelines it is mandatory for visitors to wear face coverings if they plan use the Museum Shop and if they make take-away purchase in the Museum Café.
+As you will hopefully appreciate from Friday 7th August 2020, in line with Government guidelines it is mandatory for visitors to wear face coverings if they plan to visit the Display buildings, Museum Shop and Museum Café.
 That said, under the guidelines you are permitted to take off the mask if you eat at the tables inside the café.